Editorial Team

 Vardit Lightstone, Associate Editor, Book Reviews (English)

-Vardit Lightstone is the Kaplan Postdoctoral Fellow in North American Jewish History and Culture at the Meyerhoff Center for Jewish Studies, University of Maryland.
-She received her PhD in 2022 from the University of Toronto with a Joint Educational Placement at the Hebrew University of Jerusalem.
-Her research focuses on migrant identity formation, folk literature, Yiddish folklore, Canadian Jewish culture, and representations of Indigenous peoples in Yiddish literature.
+Vardit Lightstone is an archivist at the National Library of Israel and a visiting researcher at the Hebrew University of Jerusalem.
+She received her PhD in 2022 from the University of Toronto jointly with the Hebrew University of Jerusalem.
+Her research focuses on migrant identity formation, folk literature, Yiddish folklore, Canadian Jewish culture, and representations of North American Indigenous peoples in Yiddish literature.

 Janice Rosen, Editor, Archives Matter